bariss30/C-/README.md

 # C#
 #
-This repository is prepared for C# projects.
+This repository is prepared for basic C# projects.